-Single click blue button below to expand full instructions including File Download.
+Single the click blue button below to expand full instructions including the File Download.

 DOWNLOADING & CREATING YOUR PASSWORD REMOVAL DEVICE

-If you receive a Windows safety warning, the software is 100% safe and you can click the appropriate button to continue.
+If you receive a Windows safety warning, click the Yes button to continue.

 When the program launches, you will see the following screen, select which type of boot device you are creating, USB or CD/DVD:

-Insert a blank CD-R or USB flash-drive.
-A DVD-R can be used if the burner is DVD compatible and the drive in the forgotten password computer is compatible as well:
+Insert a blank CD or USB flash-drive.
+A DVD can be used if the burner is DVD compatible and the drive in the forgotten password computer is compatible as well: